rouvinerh/SecJournal/welcome/about-me.md

     * **Cisco Certified Network Associate 200-301 (CCNA)**
     * **CompTIA Security+**
 * I can speak English and Chinese (although the latter isn't the best).
 * Outside of security, I am a canoe sprint athlete.
-I represent NUS in varsity competitions and currently am a national athlete representing Singapore.
+I represent NUS in varsity competitions and have raced internationally for Singapore as a national athlete.
-* I enjoy teaching too, and teach cybersecurity to youths in the Sentinel Programme by the Digital and Intelligence Service (DIS) on the weekends.
+* I enjoy teaching too, and teach cybersecurity to youths in the Sentinel Programme by the Digital and Intelligence Service to help raise the next generation of cybersecurity professionals.
 Prior to that, I was a canoe sprint coach for National Junior College.

 ## Contact Me